A Euclidean Distance Matrix Model for Convex Clustering: Introduction

 Clustering is one of the most basic and essential problems in unsupervised learning.
 It is to divide a group of data into several clusters so that the data in the same cluster are highly similar in some sense, whereas the data in different clusters are significantly different under some measurements.
 Clustering has been widely used in various applications in the fields of data analysis and machine learning.

-Traditional clustering methods include the famous K-means method, the hierarchical clustering, which may stick to a local minimum due to the nonconvexity of the models \cite{Sun}.
-They are also sensitive to the choices of initial points as well as the number of clusters K. In \cite{Hocking,Lindsten,Pelckmans}, a new clustering model called the sum-of-norm (SON) model was proposed, trying to tackle the above issues.
+Traditional clustering methods include the famous K-Means method, the hierarchical clustering, which may stick to a local minimum due to the nonconvexity of the models \cite{Sun}.
+They are also sensitive to the choices of initial points as well as the number of clusters $K$.
+Other methods like spectral clustering \cite{Fiedler1973}, which is a graph-based algorithm, can be quite unstable under different choices of the parameters for the neighborhood graphs \cite{von2007tutorial}.
+In \cite{Hocking,Lindsten,Pelckmans}, a new clustering model called the sum-of-norm (SON) model was proposed, trying to tackle the above issues.
 It is a convex model and can be solved by alternating direction method of multipliers (ADMM) and alternating minimum algorithm (AMA) \cite{ChiandLange}.
 However, there is no theoretical guarantee in terms of exact recovery for SON for general weighted case, and AMA and ADMM are only restricted to the small scales of clustering.
 Recently, Sun et al. \cite{Sun} established the theoretical guarantee for the general weighted case, and a semismooth Newton based augmented Lagrangian method was proposed for the SON model, which can deal with large-scale problems.
+Very recently, Yuan et al. \cite{yuan2023randomly} considered a random dimension reduction approach for convex clustering, which greatly reduced the feature dimension of data.